Here are ten facts about the Partnership for Supply Chain Management (PFSCM).

 - Through its innovative projects, PFSCM procures and distributes essential medicines and supplies, provides technical assistance to strengthen existing supply chains and collaborates with in-country and global partners to coordinate efforts in these areas.

-- PFSCM is not a traditional procurement services agent in that it takes a holistic approach to delivering integrated supply chain services (from quantification and forecasting to delivery) to ensure commodity security for its clients.
+- PFSCM is not a traditional procurement services agent in that it takes a holistic approach to deliver integrated supply chain services (from quantification and forecasting to delivery) to ensure commodity security for its clients.
 PFSCM shares its forecasts and quantifications with vendors and other international organizations supporting health services to the developing world.
 In times of short supply, the organization works to minimize the effects of shortages for all stakeholders, not just its own clients.

-- PFSCM assists countries in determining and implementing the most appropriate strategy for each supply chain component, whether managed internally or outsourced, to achieve best value.
+- PFSCM assists countries in determining and implementing the most appropriate strategy for each supply chain component, whether managed internally or outsourced, to achieve the best value.

-- PFSCM is made up of a staff of more than 400 from team member organizations that include nonprofit organizations, commercial private sector corporations, and academic institutions, providing all the technical skills needed to ensure reliable availability of essential products to international development programs.
+- PFSCM is made up of a staff of more than 400 from team member organizations that include nonprofit organizations, commercial private-sector corporations, and academic institutions, providing all the technical skills needed to ensure reliable availability of essential products to international development programs.